 - (a) Members on all Committees will familiarize themselves with Article 13 of the Collective Agreement (Conflict of Interest).
-In particular, Committee members will not participate in the deliberations or recommendations of any application where they are in a conflict of interest or where there may be a reasonable perception that they are unlikely to render an unbiased judgment. - (b) By April 30 candidates may indicate to their Dean in writing the member(s) of the TPF, TPU or URAC they consider to be in a conflict of interest vis-à-vis their application and the reasons for same.
-If the Dean determines that a conflict of interest exists, such members will be asked by the Dean to remove themselves from the Committee only for that application and will be replaced by an alternate for that application. - (c) By April 30 candidates may indicate to the President of the University in writing that they consider the Chair of their TPF, the Chair of the TPU, and/or the Chair of the URAC to be in a conflict of interest vis-à-vis their application.
-If the President determines that a conflict of interest exists, a Chair will be asked by the President to remove him/herself from the Committee only for that application and will be replaced by an alternate for that application. - (d) By April 30 a member of a Committee may declare a conflict of interest with a candidate and may withdraw from the Committee for that particular application, in which case the member will be replaced by an alternate. - (e) If a Committee member perceives a conflict of interest that has not been declared by either a candidate or another member of a Committee, the member perceiving the conflict may raise the matter with the Committee Chair.
-If the Chair deems the potential conflict to be relevant, he/she may discuss the matter with the entire Committee, including the member in question.
+In particular, Committee members will not participate in the deliberations or recommendations of any application where they are in a conflict of interest or where there may be a reasonable perception that they are unlikely to render an unbiased judgment. - (b) By July 15 candidates may indicate to their Dean in writing the member(s) of the TPC or URAC they consider to be in a conflict of interest vis-à-vis their application and the reasons for same.
+If the Dean determines that a conflict of interest exists, such members will be replaced with an alternate by the Provost for that application only. - (c) By July 15 candidates may indicate to the Provost in writing that they consider the Chair of the TPC, and/or the Chair of the URAC to be in a conflict of interest vis-à-vis their application.
+If the Provost determines that a conflict of interest exists, the Chair will be replaced with an alternate by the Provost for that application only. - (d) By August 30 a member of a Committee may declare a conflict of interest with a candidate and may withdraw from the Committee for that particular application, in which case the member will be replaced by an alternate. - (e) If a Committee member perceives a conflict of interest that has not been declared by either a candidate or another member of a Committee, the member perceiving the conflict may raise the matter with the Committee Chair.
+If the Chair deems the potential conflict to be relevant, the Chair may discuss the matter with the entire Committee, including the member in question.
 In such instances, the Committee will make a decision on the matter in camera, by majority vote, in the absence of the candidate and the member of the Committee in question.

-25.17 Appeals to the University Review Appeals Committee (URAC)
+26.23 Appeals to the University Review Appeals Committee (URAC)